guardianproject/poe/README.md

 ## License

-POE is available under the BSD license.
+POE (without the artwork) is available under the BSD license.
 See the LICENSE file for more info.

+The ARTWORK in POE is available under [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/).